Agile quarterly planning - 8 steps to get started

 Now you have an estimated backlog, releases, and teams with a velocity.
 The traditional planning triangle shows that a plan has three variables: scope (what you want to do), time (how long it will take to do it), and resources (who can do it).
 You have everything you need to create a realistic roadmap.
 Finally, your contractor can give you an idea of your actual move-in date!

-Pro-tip: This is where you can use a tool like roadmaps in Jira Software to create a realistic roadmap for your teams, make data-driven decisions, and keep stakeholders up to date on how your teams are tracking.
+Pro-tip: This is where you can use a tool like timelines in Jira to create a realistic roadmap for your teams, make data-driven decisions, and keep stakeholders up to date on how your teams are tracking.

 Generate the roadmap